 - Bumbling Dad Kogoro Mouri from Detective Conan has had to be bailed out of trouble more than once by his Action Girl daughter and his Kid Detective (sorta) protegé.

 - The live action TV series reveals that the reason Shinichi and Kogoro were drugged and locked in the white room was because of Ran.
-The Big Bad kidnapped her mother, and she went along with his plan to save her, even though Ran expects Shinichi to hate her for it.
+The Big Bad kidnapped her mother Eri, and the poor girl reluctanly went along with his plan to save her, even though she expect Shinichi to hate her for it.
 (He doesn't.)

 - In the infamous Hentai La Blue Girl, Miko Mido has to save her parents several times.
 (Mostly in the sequels Lady Blue and La Blue Girl Returns)